What to do, hear, see | June 28-July 4

 - Monday, July 3, 7 p.m.
 “New Sounds of the Jazz Trio” featuring Animal Mother and On a Limb

-Young guns of the jazz world invade the generous acoustic The MEMO for this week’s chapter of this summer series.
+Young guns of the jazz world invade the generous acoustic The MEMO for the upcoming offering in this new summer series.
 Jazz on a Monday?
 Sounds pretty cool, actually, and it’s a holiday, right?

 OPERA